eparisis/phylogenomics-demo/README.md

 ## Phylogenetic reconstruction with [`IQ-TREE`](https://iqtree.github.io/)

 There are 3 main phylogenetic reconstruction methods:

 1. **Distance-based methods**: These methods calculate a distance matrix from the sequence data and then build a tree based on the distances.
 Examples include Neighbor-Joining (NJ) and Unweighted Pair Group Method with Arithmetic Mean (UPGMA).

    - Fast, good for large datasets.
    - May oversimplify evolutionary models; less accurate than model-based methods.

 2. **Maximum Likelihood (ML) methods**: These methods estimate the likelihood of the data given a tree and a model of evolution.
 They search for the tree that maximizes this likelihood.
 Examples include RAxML, IQ-TREE, and PhyML.

    - High accuracy, can use complex evolutionary models.
    - Computationally intensive, especially for large datasets.

 3. **Bayesian methods**: These methods use a probabilistic framework to estimate the posterior distribution of trees given the data and a model of evolution.
 They sample from this distribution to obtain trees.
 Examples include MrBayes and BEAST.

    - Gives support values (posterior probabilities), handles model uncertainty well (very high accuracy).
    - Very computationally demanding and slow.

-We will use `IQ-TREE` to reconstruct the phylogeny of our genomes. `IQ-TREE` is a fast, accurate and memory-efficient phylogenetic tree inference program.
+We will use `IQ-TREE` to reconstruct the phylogeny of our genomes. `IQ-TREE` is a fast, accurate and memory-efficient phylogenetic Maximum Likelihood (ML) tree inference program.
 It supports a wide range of phylogenetic substitution models and can handle large datasets.
 It has very good documentation and has a large set of other helper tools incorporated which makes it a very versatile tool.

 Two of these tools which we are going to use are:

 1. Ultrafast bootstrap (`UFBoot`) for faster bootstrapping.
 2. Ultrafast model selection (`ModelFinder`) for automated model selection.

-### Installation
+### `IQ-TREE` Installation

 On the `phylo` environment we are already in use: